Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 The grounding wire is secured with a self tapping screw.
 This screw cuts into the endoskeleton and grounds it.
 This is done for safety and EMI reduction.

+**ALERT.** Users have reported shearing of the screw head during installation.
+It is highly recommended to thread this hole manually with an 8-32 tap prior to installation.
+If unable to tap this hole, it is recommended to use a fastener with a clearly visible cutting tip with recess for chips.
+Rack Robotics is working on a fix.

 Requires:
 - Self Tapping Screw
 - Ground Wire